Digital has transformed how we make business connections. But in the age of LinkedIn, are Business Cards still effective?

 10. Helps visually commit your brand to memory

-Cards allow you to be bold with your branding.
-They’re an opportunity to use strong visuals and graphics to advertise you and your company.
+Business Cards allow you to be bold with your branding.
+They’re an opportunity to use strong visuals and graphics for advertising you and your company.

-Be creative when designing your own artwork.
+Be creative when contemplating your Business Card design ideas and using them to create your own artwork.
 Incorporate logos, pictures and eye-catching colours to build a picture of your brand.
-A well-designed business card is a window into what your business offers and can help commit your business to memory.
+A well-designed Business Card is a window into what your business offers and can help commit your business to memory.